BPerlakiH/BPHAutoHeader/README.md

 If you want to create custom css or js files for a specific route, they will be automatically included for you without editing the yaml file.
 Assuming you have these custom routes: `Album\Index`, `Album\Edit`

 - for `Album\Index`: `album.css`, and `album.js` will be automatically included, if found.
-Note you should omit the index part in this case as that is default.
+Note you should omit the index part in this case as this is the default.
 - for `Album\Edit`: `album_edit.css` and `album_edit.js` will be automatically included, if found.

+#####Why YAML, and how to use it?
+[YAML (see on wiki)](http://en.wikipedia.org/wiki/YAML) is a human-readable data serialization format.
+In fact it is very easy to read for humans and most IDEs will support it out of the box.

 ###Debug:
 In order to debug missing references turn your environment to development, e.g.: by adding this line to your `[app-root]/public/.htaccess` file: